Selected Past and Ongoing Partnerships

 Hillel at the University of Pennsylvania

-In addition to supporting Hillel on a national scale, The Steinhardt Foundation for Jewish Life supports various programs to strengthen and enhance Jewish life at Hillel at the University of Pennsylvania.
+In addition to supporting Hillel on a national scale, The Steinhardt Foundation for Jewish Life has supported various programs to strengthen and enhance Jewish life at Hillel at the University of Pennsylvania.

 Jewish Renaissance Project